 More than 10% of all bicycle deaths in America happen in Florida.
 When calculated per capita, Florida has by far the highest number of deaths per million residents.
-Riding a bicycle in Florida therefore carries considerably higher risk than in the rest of the country.
+Bottom line: riding a bicycle in Florida carries considerably higher risk than in the rest of the country.

 Given the minimal protections that a bicyclist has compared to the occupants of a motor vehicle, they are at a higher risk of death or injury in the event of an accident.
 At Badgley Law Group, we work with bicyclists injured as a result of driver negligence.